Chocolate Candle Cake

 Lay the Marzipaned cake on the Regal-Ice and roll it up so that the icing completely covers the sides of the cake – if the icing doesn't stick, wet the marzipan with a little water.
 Turn the cake upright again and smooth the icing over the cake as above.
 Transfer the cake to a board covered with baking parchment.
 Combine the reserved Regal-Ice with the icing trimmings and wrap in cling film.
 Set aside.

 Cover the work surface with greaseproof paper or kitchen paper.
-Shake the can of Shimmer Spray well and spray the cake in short bursts until gold and shimmering.
-For best results, build the colour up in layers, leaving the cake to dry in between.
+Sprinkle the gold Edible Glitter dust over until gold and shimmering.
+For best results, build the colour up in layers.

 For the candle wax layer, roll out the reserved Regal-Ice to a circle approx. 23cm (9inch) in diameter.
 Carefully trim round the edge to neaten, then cut away pieces of icing at intervals round the edge of the icing to resemble long and short melting wax "drips" – you should aim to leave an approx. 13cm (5 ¼ inches) diameter space uncut in the centre of the icing so that the circle covers the top completely and drapes slightly over the side.